srikanthgoli1/rrc_fault_tolerant_control/README.md

   - searchParam - Parameter to search.
 In our case, the fault is introduced using SERVO1_FUNCTION.
 This will be SERVO2_FUNCTION, SERVO3_... and so on for other motors. searchParam variable is used and the last use occurence is found, for the param.
   - selectedArray - Your choice of array (from varsToRead), on which you want to work/ play around.
 - Run the `read_dataset.m` file

+#### Read GPS data during flight ([print_save_gps.py](src/print_save_gps.py))

+- Start by going to ardupilot/ArduCopter and running sim_vehicle.py --map
+- Then in other termininal going to myexamples and running print_gps.py
+- Python print_gps.py –connect 127.0.0.1:14551
+- Wait for sitl drone to stop/ get in RTL mode
+- Data will be printed in terminal as well as in the gps_data.csv